 If you no longer like your smile or are self-conscious to smile, dentures may be a great option for you.
 Dentures are not only for people who suffer from oral health issues and can be a cost-effective way to get the smile of your dreams.

-Regularly visiting your dentist will ensure that any minor issues you may have are discovered and treated in a timely manner.
+Regularly visiting your dentist will ensure that any minor issues you may have been discovered and treated in a timely manner.

 If you notice that your gums are more sensitive and prone to bleeding, you may be at risk of developing gum disease.
 If you catch the early signs of gum disease early, many times, patients are able to live without any permanent damage.
 However, if you don’t get proper treatment and periodontal diseases progress to the point that it causes tooth loss, then you will undoubtedly need dentures in the future.